Yazmin Oukhellou Shows Off Curvaceous Derriere In Skimpy Black Bikini

 The scanty bikini allowed Yazmin to showcase her trim frame and curvy derriere.
 The angle at which she twisted her body for the photo and the way her arms rested on her side also allowed her to tease just a hint of her voluptuous busty bosom.

-Yazmin opted to pull her long dark tresses up into a bun on the top of her head with a pair of large sun glasses resting in front of the bun.
+Yazmin opted to pull her long dark tresses up into a bun on the top of her head with a pair of large sunglasses resting in front of the bun.
 The TOWIE star accessorized with a pair of small earrings and a watch.

 Oukhellou showed off her smooth caramel complexion as she stood surrounded by rippling water.
-Several boats as well as a faded cityscape could be seen in the background of the snapshot.
+Several boats, as well as a faded cityscape, could be seen in the background of the snapshot.

 While they were also blurred out because the focus of the photo was Yazmin’s rocking body, several round orange buoys floating on the water could also be seen in the background.